contiv/contiv.github.io/websrc/source/documents/gettingStarted/networking/install-k8s.md

 5. The setup scripts use the Python module *netaddr* and the Linux utility *bzip2*.
 If these are not installed on the machine where you are executing these steps, you must install them before proceeding.
 (You can use the following commands: `yum install bzip2; pip install netaddr`.)
 5. Enable passwordless SSH access from the installation server to all the other servers in the cluster.
 An example is [here](http://www.linuxproblem.org/art_9.html).
 6. Enable passwordless sudo on all servers.
+For example:
-An example is [here](http://askubuntu.com/questions/192050/how-to-run-sudo-command-with-no-password).
+[here](http://askubuntu.com/questions/192050/how-to-run-sudo-command-with-no-password).
 7. Make a note of the IP addresses (or DNS names) of all the servers, and of the network interfaces on which these IP addresses are configured.

-## Step 1: Clone the Repository
+## Step 1: Clone the Demo Repository

 Clone the GitHub repository containing the Contiv files: